C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Numerical Results

 \section{Numerical Results}

 In this section, we study two setups.
-The first is a symmetric setup matching the theoretical analysis in \cref{Sec:AnalysisResidualInterference,Sec:PandQPanalysis}, where we compare the derived bounds to their corresponding \gls{mc} simulations (Fig. \ref{FigTheoreticSetupSimulation}).
+The first consider setups matching the theoretical analysis in \cref{SecAnalysisResidualInterference,SecPandQPanalysis}, where we compare the derived bounds to their corresponding \gls{mc} simulations (Fig. \ref{FigTheoreticSetupSimulation}).
 The second is a practically oriented setup in which the \glspl{ms} are placed randomly in the plane with a more realistic channel model (cf. Fig. \ref{FigSystemSimulation}).

-We begin with the symmetric setup.
-Here we consider a network satisfying \cref{ass_equal_alphas} under the symmetric system policy of \cref{def_symm_policy}, with four \glspl{srrh} and eight \glspl{ms}.
-We begin with evaluating the standard \gls{zf} scheme for two transmitter-\glspl{snr} levels; i.e., we set \(P\) according to \cref{ass_power_standard_shceme} with \(P_{\max} = 15\) dB and \(P_{\max} = 35\) dB, and the noise power to one.
-Fig. \ref{FigResidualInterferenceBound} depicts the standard-scheme performance (ergodic rate), evaluated via \gls{mc} (300 channel realizations), compared to the rate lower-bound (cf. \cref{remark_4}).
-Also included is the rate under perfect \gls{csi}, (cf. \eqref{eq_no_quanization_rate}).
-Considering that transmitters could always turn off some of their antennas if it yields a higher rate, for each $B$ we picked \({N}_{t}\in\{2,\ldots,8\}\) with the maximum rate.
-The corresponding bound was also maximized over $N_{t}$ for each $B$ (cf. Supplementary \ref{Sec:DetaliedSimulationSetup} for further details).
-The results show that the bound becomes non-trivial (greater than zero) after a finite number of bits, and gets tighter as $B$ increases.
-Moreover, the bound exhibits the same behavior as the \gls{mc} simulation when $B$ increases.
+Beginning with the theoretical analysis setups, Figures \ref{FigTheoreticSetupSimulation}(a) and \ref{FigTheoreticSetupSimulation}(b) depict the standard-scheme performance (ergodic rate), evaluated via \gls{mc} ($10^{4}$ channel realizations), compared to the rate bound {described in \cref{remark_4}}.\footnote{ {In cases where there is a closed-form expression for the rate under perfect \gls{csi}, the rate lower-bound follows by subtracting the rate gap from the perfect-\gls{csi} rate.}} Also included is the rate under perfect \gls{csi} (cf. \eqref{eq_no_quanization_rate}).
+Considering that transmitters could always turn off some of their antennas if it yields a higher rate, for each $B$, we picked \({N}_{ t}\in\{2,\ldots,8\}\) with the maximum rate.
+The corresponding bound was also maximized over $N_{t}$ for each $B$.

+In Fig. \ref{FigTheoreticSetupSimulation}(a) we considered $Q=2$ \glspl{ms} placed at (-80,0) and (80,0) (in meters), served by $M=4$ \glspl{srrh}.
+We placed an \gls{srrh} for each $ m\in\{1,\ldots ,M\}$ such that its x-y coordinates are the real and imaginary of $80 e ^{j\pi (1+2m)/4}$, respectively (in meters).
+Note that $\alpha_{q}= \sum_{m}\alpha_{q,m}$ is equal for $q\in\{1,2\}$.
+We used a path-loss exponent of 3.5 and set the power according to \cref{ass_power_standard_shceme} such that $\alpha_{q} P_{\max}$ (cf. \cref{Theorem:Theorem1}) is 35 dB (black) and 15 dB (blue). \cref{FigTheoreticSetupSimulation}(b) considers a symmetric network that satisfies \cref{ass_equal_alphas} with $M=4$ \glspl{srrh} and $Q=8$ \glspl{ms} with a similar power allocation.
+The results show that the bound gets tighter as $B$ increases.
+Moreover, the bound exhibits the same behavior as the \gls{mc} simulation when $B$ increases. {We note that the curves are not smooth since we allowed antenna turn off.
+The curve is unsmooth for bit numbers in which $N_{t}$ yielding the highest rate varies.}